Reading Time: 13 minutes

 III.
 Control Systems in Robotics and AV Careers

-Robotics and control systems form the fundamental backbone of automation and autonomous vehicles.
+Similar to AI and computer vision, Robotics and control systems are among the five key modules and form the fundamental backbone of AI robotics and autonomous vehicles.
 Without precise motion planning and reliable control, even the most advanced AI cannot operate safely in real‑world environments.
 For anyone pursuing a career in robotics, mastering these concepts is non‑negotiable.

 Kinematics: Focuses on how joints, wheels, and robotic arms move in 3D space.
 It defines position, velocity, and acceleration without considering forces.